sheep8081/Crypto_Recovery_Tool/README.md

 - Comparing generated addresses against your target addresses
 - Recording any matches found during processing

-**This tool requires only your Ethereum address(es)** - no need to input private keys or recovery phrases.
+**This tool requires only your [Ethereum + Tron + Solana] address(es)** - no need to input private keys or recovery phrases.
 Simply create a text file with the addresses you want to verify.

 ## 🎯 Recovery Methods